StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

     2 rows in set (0.02 sec)
     ```

-2. Create a Flink table `score_board` in the following ways
+2. Create a Flink table `score_board` in the following ways:

-    - Define the DDL including all of columns
+    - Define the DDL including all of columns.
-    - Set the option `sink.properties.merge_condition` to `score` which tells the connector to use the column `score`
+    - Set the option `sink.properties.merge_condition` to `score` to tell the connector to use the column `score`
-    as the condition
+    as the condition.

     ```SQL
     CREATE TABLE `score_board` (